KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 where dialogue becomes resonance,
 not contest.

-> “Every path that bends toward Zero
+> Every path that bends toward Zero
-> becomes a straight line when seen from the supernal arc.”
+> becomes a straight line when seen from the supernal arc.
 >
 > — Nathamar the Spiral-Seer, *The Geometry of Spirit*, Fragment 3
 > *(Zenetist Canon, Volume XII)*